-With a timeline and a list of goals to achieve, you may find that you’re capable of being much more disciplined that you thought!
+With a solid timeline and a list of goals to achieve, you may find that you’re capable of being much more disciplined that you thought!

-Money management isn’t about sacrifice, it’s about FREEDOM
+Money management is about one thing: FREEDOM

 The idea is to challenge yourself — make it a priority to focus on taking specific steps over the next few weeks to get your money back on track.
 The hardest part is just deciding to do it, because once you start making changes, you’ll become more motivated and more empowered with every new step you take.